j-ochs/portfolio-v2/content/blog/introduction-and-inspiration/index.md

 #### So... why am I starting a blog?

 &nbsp;
-The main purpose of this blog is not to offer any new or transformational ideas or practices, nor is it's purpose to gain status in the software engineering community.
+The main purpose of this blog is not to offer any new or transformational ideas or practices.
 With the goal of cultivating a spirit of lifelong learning, my writings will primarily be for my own personal pedagogy - to record my thoughts, to further solidify an understanding of something that I have learned, or really to articulate any other idea which I thought interesting enough to record here.